cocoatoucher/Glide/README.md

 ### 5. Audio and music 🔊
 There is currently a work in progress for playing audio and music with ready made components in glide.
 In the mean time, you can go ahead and use `SKAudioNode`s directly with your entities and components as glide is seamlessly integrated with SpriteKit.

+## Inspiration
+glide naturally draws inspiration from the approaches of other popular and smaller game engines on different platforms.
+However, these are theoretical inspirations and glide has a bunch of tailored solutions towards making it easier to create SpriteKit platformers.

 ## Get your hands on glide

 ### Demo scenes